seanivore/c-scopes-handy-agent/readme.md

 This is a starting point for exploring how gesture interfaces can work with AI agents (SFA - Single File Agents).
 Future ideas:
 - Gesture-controlled agent switching
 - Visual debugging through eye tracking
-- AR code review overlays
+- AR code review with live overlays
 - Body language as code input

 ## Setup